VenueDriver/aws-app-logger/README.md

 CloudWatch is good at parsing the JSON and displaying it for you, so you might never need this.

+## Opinions

+### You still need to include a timestamp in your log messages.

+Cloudwatch includes a timestamp for every log entry, so you don't need to record those in your log events when you use Cloudwatch, right?
+Wrong: You do need to include those if you want to be able to redact your logs.

+There is no way to remove a single log entry from Cloudwatch.
+If you need to be able to redact your logs after they're recorded then the only way to do it will be to filter the existing log stream, create new log entries, and remove the entire original log stream.
+When you do this, the Cloudwatch timestamps on your log entries will change.
+You will need a way to retain the original timestamp from your original log event.

+And for this same reason, you should refer to your own timestamps recorded in your log entries, not the Cloutwatch timestamps, when you're reconstructing sequences of events.
+You might not need to perform this kind of log redaction now, but you might in the future.
+If you do, then you won't want to update a lot of existing code.

 ## Development